 DRIVING FROM SEATTLE

-Allow at least 3 to 4 hours to complete your trip.
-(Smart phones are invariably incorrect about estimated travel times – take their input with a grain of salt.)
+Allow at least 3 to 4 hours.
+Smart phones are invariably incorrect about estimated travel times – take their input with a grain of salt.

 After approximately 2.5 miles, drive over a bridge/overpass.
 A few hundred yards past this bridge is the right turn to Agren Road.
 Turn right (a hairpin turn) and drive about 1/2 mile.
-Across from the large red barn on the right side of the road is a large black mailbox on the left, marked Cloud Mountain Retreat Center and with our street number, 373.
-Turn left into the long driveway and proceed to the luggage drop off area by the main building.
-Signs will guide you to the unloading area and then back down to the parking area.
+You will see a large red barn and white picket fence on the right side of the road and a large black mailbox opposite it on the left, marked Cloud Mountain Retreat Center and with our street number, 373.
+Turn left into the long driveway and proceed to the parking lot.
+Signs will guide you to the unloading and parking areas.

 DRIVING FROM PORTLAND